 - If you like to soak your feet, forget the Epsom salts—they're too drying and don't offer any medical benefit.
-Instead, just use warm (never hot) water and a little liquid soap, such as dishwashing solution, containing skin softeners.
+Instead, just use warm (never hot) water and a little liquid soap, containing skin softeners.

 - Moisturize your feet after washing.
 During dry-skin winter months, you may want to moisturize several times a day.
 Nothing fancy is needed: basic lotions and creams are fine.
 Don’t put lotion between your toes, however; you want to keep that area clean and dry.

 - Alternate the shoes you wear each day.
-That may mean having two pairs of your favorite everyday style, but shoes need time to air out to avoid triggering foot odor or infections.
+That means having two pairs of your favorite everyday style, as shoes need time to air out to avoid triggering foot odor or infections.
 Change socks or stockings more than once a day.
 If you have a problem with smelly feet, soak them in a mixture of vinegar and water.

 - Flip-flops and completely flat shoes don't provide arch support.
 Neither does walking barefoot.
 Women are especially prone to developing flat feet, which can lead to other foot problems.
 To keep feet strong and healthy, minimize the amount of time you wear shoes that lack supportive arches.

-- In addition, choose your slippers carefully.
+- Choose your slippers carefully.
 Look for the same features in your house shoes that you seek in your outside shoes.
 Slippers should have arch support, shouldn’t constrict, and need a firm, non-slip sole.
 If you use custom orthotics, look for slippers with removable insoles, and use your orthotics inside your house shoes.